Viroslav/LDC/README.md

 ![UI screenshot](example_data/ui.png)

-We present SLeDoC, a system for pairwise, span-aware semantic document comparison that moves beyond token- or character-level matching to semantic judgments.
-SLeDoC combines information-retrieval (IR) techniques with state-of-the art large language models (LLMs).
+We present LDC, a system for pairwise, span-aware semantic document comparison that moves beyond token- or character-level matching to semantic judgments.
+Legal document comparison combines information-retrieval (IR) techniques with state-of-the art large language models (LLMs).

 # Overview 🌿

 ## What This Repo Delivers 🎯
-SLeDoc provides an end-to-end flow to compare two documents, align their claims, and surface semantic mismatches with short, readable explanations.
+LDC provides an end-to-end flow to compare two documents, align their claims, and surface semantic mismatches with short, readable explanations.

 The primary UI lives in `app/full_pipeline_new.py`.